Hikaru Shida: Return to Japan (2022–present)

 On February 11, 2022, Tokyo Joshi Pro-Wrestling (TJPW) announced that Shida would debut on TJPW on March 19 at Grand Princess '22, marking Shida's first in-ring appearance in Japan in two and a half years.
 At the event, Shida defeated Hikari Noa.
-On August 14, at Pro Wrestling Wave's 14th anniversary show, Shida defeated Suzu Suzuki to win the Wave Single Championship for the second time in her career.
+On August 14, at Pro Wrestling WAVE's 14th anniversary show, Shida defeated Suzu Suzuki to win the Wave Single Championship for the second time in her career.
 On September 24, Shida alongside Ibuki Hoshi defeated the team of Hamuko Hoshi and Makoto to win the International Ribbon Tag Team Championship, which individually, marks the fifth reign of Shida with the title.
 With the Wave Singles Championship, Shida made several successful title defenses in AEW, such against The Bunny and Emi Sakura.
+On March 19, 2023, Shida and Hoshi lost their International Ribbon Tag Team Championship back to Hoshi and Makoto, ending their reign at 176 days.